pingcap/tispark/docs/design/2022-02-28-dsv2-support.md

 ```
 - Use catalog for tidb before sql `spark.sql("use tidb_catalog")`

-2.The following usage is no longer supported, because is a datasource v1 read/write path
+2. The following usage is no longer supported because is a Datasource v1 read/write path
 ```
 sprak.sql("use spark_catalog")
 spark.sql("create table xxx using tidb")